Andrews University: School of Distance Education & International Partnerships

 The School of Distance Education & International Partnerships (formerly Griggs University/Griggs International Academy) was formally transferred to the ownership of Andrews University on November 1, 2010.
 It is housed in Griggs Hall B near the main campus entrance on Old US-31.
 In 2016 the School of Distance Education was given the extended name of School of Distance Education & International Partnerships, reflecting more of the school's focus on partnering with sister schools and extension campuses around the globe.
-Alayne Thorpe is the current dean of the School of Distance Education & International Partnerships.